-A herniated disc, commonly referred to as a “slipped”, “ruptured” or “bulging” disc, is one of the most common conditions for a patient to visita spine specialist.
+A herniated disc, commonly referred to as a “slipped” or “ruptured” disc, is one of the most common conditions for which a patient will consult a spine specialist.

-A herniated disc may occur anywhere in the cervical (neck area), lumbar (lower back area), or thoracic (chest area) areas, along the spinal column.
-When a disc becomes herniated, a portion of the disc moves into the spinal canal, causing pressure on the spinal cord or the surrounding nerves.
+A herniated disc may occur anywhere in the cervical (neck area), lumbar (lower back area), or thoracic (chest area) regions of the spine.
+When a disc becomes herniated, a portion of the disc moves into the spinal canal, causing pressure on the spinal cord or the spinal nerves.

 The disc (intervertebral disc) acts as a compression cushion between the bones (vertebrae) along the spinal column.
 The disc is an extremely important structure, which allows for spinal motion while helping to protect the spinal cord, as well as the nerves in the spinal canal.